Frequently Asked Questions

 How can a constituent file a complaint?

-Constituents can submit a complaint by mail or through our online form on our the Florida Department of Business and Professional Regulation (DBPR) website.
+Constituents can submit a complaint by mail or through our online form on the Florida Department of Business and Professional Regulation (DBPR) website.
 We encourage residents to utilize our checklist, a helpful guide that details the items needed for filing a complaint.

 What can a condominium unit owner file a complaint on?

-As of July 1, 2024, the Division of Condominiums, Timeshares, and Mobile Homes has jurisdiction over the following:
+As of July 1, 2025, the Division of Condominiums, Timeshares, and Mobile Homes has jurisdiction over the following:

 1. Procedural aspects relating to financial issues: annual financial reporting requirements, assessments for common expenses, fines, commingling of reserve and operating funds, unintended debit cards use, the annual operating budget and the allocation of reserve funds, and financial records, including any needed to determine the revenues and expenses of the association.